how can i make sure my desktop computer stays cool and doesnt overheat 1

 Elevate the Computer with Stands

 Elevating your desktop computer using stands or risers is another effective way to enhance cooling.
-By raising the computer off the surface it rests on, you allow for better air circulation underneath the computer.
+Raising the computer off the surface, it rests on allows for better air circulation underneath the computer.
 This prevents the collection of dust and promotes better heat dissipation.
-Stands designed specifically for desktop computers often feature an open design that allows for unobstructed airflow.
-Elevating your computer can also help reduce vibration and noise, further contributing to a cooler and more comfortable computing experience.
+Stands designed for desktop computers often feature an open design, allowing unobstructed airflow.
+Elevating your computer can also help reduce vibration and noise, contributing to a cooler and more comfortable computing experience.

 Choose Cooling Pads with Fans

-When selecting a cooling pad for your desktop computer, consider choosing one that includes built-in fans.
+When selecting a cooling pad for your desktop computer, choose one with built-in fans.
 Cooling pads with fans provide direct airflow to the bottom of your computer, assisting in keeping temperatures down.
 These pads often feature adjustable fan speeds and additional USB ports for convenience.
-Before purchasing a cooling pad, ensure that it is compatible with your computer’s size and design.
+Before purchasing a cooling pad, ensure it is compatible with your computer’s size and design.
 A cooling pad with fans can be a cost-effective solution to enhance cooling and maintain optimal temperatures for your desktop computer.

 Addressing Hardware Issues